 KIM HUBBARD - PHOTO EDITOR

-Kim Hubbard is a freelance photo editor based in Silver Spring, MD.
+Kim Hubbard is a freelance photo editor based in Silver Spring, Maryland.
 She worked as a senior photo editor at the White House for the last year of President Obama’s administration, and before that as a senior photo editor at National Geographic.
-Prior to moving to DC, she was the photo editor at Audubon and Discover magazines in New York City.
-She has a master’s degree in journalism from the University of Missouri-Columbia.
+Prior to moving to Washington, D.C., she was the photo editor at Audubon and Discover magazines in New York City.
+She has a master’s degree in journalism from the Missouri School of Journalism in Columbia, Missouri.

 don bartletti - photojournalist